kanselarij-vlaanderen/themis-export-service/README.md

 | ext    | http://mu.semte.ch/vocabularies/ext |

 #### Public export job
 Resource representing an export job.
 Jobs are executed one by one using the FIFO approach.
+When an export job fails, it will be retried up to 5 times before being permanently marked as a failed job.
 ##### Class
 `ext:PublicExportJob`
 ##### Properties